KeyframeKit

 in: styleSheet

-@importrules in the stylesheet.
+@importrules won't be resolved in imported stylesheets.
 See more.

 Defining animations in JS